andreas-kupries/tclyaml/embedded/md/doc/files/tclyaml_devguide.md

       * "embedded/"

         This directory contains the documentation converted to regular manpages
-        \(nroff\) and HTML\.
+        \(nroff\), Markdown, and HTML\.
 It is called embedded because these files, while derived, are part of the fossil repository, i\.e\. embedded into it\.
         This enables fossil to access and display these files when serving the repositories' web interface\.
 The "Command Reference" link at [https://core\.tcl\-lang\.org/akupries/tclyaml](https://core\.tcl\-lang\.org/akupries/tclyaml)
-        is, for example, accessing the generated HTML\.
+        is, for example, accessing the generated Markdown\.

   - Package Code, General structure